the-argus/okaylib/README.md

       message, etc
 - [x] polymorphic allocator interface
 - [ ] implementations for arena, block, slab, page, and remapping page allocators
+- [ ] wrapper / import of jemalloc for the allocator interface
 - [x] "result" type: optional with enum error value. like `std::expected`, kind of
 - [x] "opt" type: optional but supports assigning in references which effectively become pointers. no exceptions